FHIR/FSHSchool/content/docs/goFSH/tutorial/_index.md

   title: Configuration
 aliases:
   - /docs/tutorials/gofsh/index.html
+description: >
+  An end-to-end tutorial showing how to run GoFSH using a sample set of FHIR resources
 ---

 This tutorial will walk you through an example of using [GoFSH](/docs/gofsh) to turn FHIR artifacts into FSH definitions.
 This tutorial assumes you have already installed [GoFSH](/docs/gofsh/installation).